Day in la Rioja

 Wine, wine, and wine

 Finally, we’ll visit a small family winery that will explain not only its working method but that of many other similar businesses (independent, courageous and simple in structure) that add great value to Spanish wine culture.
-This one in particular produces some of the most prestigious wines in the country, a fact that you can check (and judge) when we do a complete tour and you have a chance to taste the fruits of their labor.
+This one in particular produces some of the most prestigious wines in the country, a fact that you can check (and judge) when you have a chance to taste the fruits of their labor.

 - Price: two people 575€